Split, Croatia: Swimming and water sports

+Other sports

-RK Nada were the pioneers of rugby union in this part of the World.
+RK Nada were the pioneers of rugby union in this part of the world.
 They were by far the strongest club in the former Yugoslavia and they are also by far the most successful club in modern-day Croatia.

 Baseball in Split is one of the city's longest sporting traditions.
 Although the sport began semi-officially in December 1918 when a group of US sailors from a ship in port introduced the game to some young Croats, it was not until 1972 when a pair of teachers at a local school formed the Salona Baseball Club, named after the ancient Roman city of Salona.
 The first actual game played in Split was on 9 September 1978 between Split (the new team moved here and was called Nada) and Jezice from Ljubljana, a 20–1 romp for the locals.
 A schedule of games began in earnest and by 1980 there were regular league games.
 The next major milestone was in 1983 when the World Baseball Federation (IBAF) accepted Yugoslavia as an official member.
 The Croatian National Baseball Federation was established in 1989.

-Today the Croatian national baseball team (with 10 or more members coming from Split's Nada team) is ranked 25th in the world.
+Today, the Croatian national baseball team (with 10 or more members coming from Split's Nada team) is ranked 25th in the world.
 Split's team, Nada, plays its home games at the old Hajduk stadium, where the rugby club also plays.
 Without a mound, it is not a regulation field.
 The team's main rival is Zagreb and there are teams from half a dozen other cities around the country.
 In addition to playing other Croatian teams, inter-league games are played and the team travels to Belgrade and other cities to play.
 Although not a professional team or league, some player/coaches are paid.
 Several have pro experience and the new coach of the national team was a former major league pitcher with the LA Dodgers.
 The source material here is from Mladen Cukrov's book There's No Ball Like Baseball (Nima baluna do bejzbola) and from the writer's experience as an assistant coach of the team for several years.

 The Split SeaWolves club is the only American football team in Dalmatia.
 Active from 2008, they are currently still developing and the main focus is on a flag football team.

+In mountaineering, the local chapter of the HPS is HPD "Mosor", founded in 1926, had 283 members in 1936 under the Umberto Girometta presidency, being one of the largest in the society at the time.
+Membership rose to 344 in 1937, but fell to 301 in 1938.